 Treatment of Leprosy

-Leprosy is completely curable with a course of antibiotics called multidrug therapy.
+Leprosy is completely curable with a course of antibiotics called Multi-drug Therapy (MDT).

 Self Care Training